CarolineBastiaens/pharma-declining-student-numbers/README.md

 ### Project overview
 This project investigates the declining enrollment numbers in Pharmaceutical Sciences programs in Flanders, Belgium.
-While working at the University of Leuven, fewer students were entering (and graduating) the program each year, and I wanted to explore whether this trend was limited to the University of Leuven or a more general trend encountered by all universities.
+While working at the University of Leuven, I noticed fewer students entering and graduating each year.
+This raised the question: Is this trend unique to Leuven or a broader pattern across all universities?

 Using publicly available datasets, I combined, cleaned, and analyzed data in PostgreSQL before visualizing insights in Power BI.
 The aim is to identify key trends and compare the various institutions to one another.

 ### Data sources
-[Flanders Education Data Portal](https://www.onderwijs.vlaanderen.be/nl/onderwijsstatistieken/dataloep-aan-de-slag-met-cijfers-over-onderwijs/download-je-dataset-uit-dataloep) - Student enrollment and graduation numbers by year, institution and program
+- [Flanders Education Data Portal](https://www.onderwijs.vlaanderen.be/nl/onderwijsstatistieken/dataloep-aan-de-slag-met-cijfers-over-onderwijs/download-je-dataset-uit-dataloep) - Student enrollment and graduation numbers by year, institution and program

-[Statbel](https://statbel.fgov.be/nl/over-statbel/methodologie/classificaties/geografie) - NIS codes for geographical analysis
+- [Statbel](https://statbel.fgov.be/nl/over-statbel/methodologie/classificaties/geografie) - NIS codes for geographical analysis

 ### Tools & technologies